sayedex/NE0-stake-contract/StakingREADME.md

 ## How to update per day reward for each pool?

-### POOL 0
+### POOL 0 Genesis
  - poolId: The ID of the pool you want to update.
  - Pool 0
- - for example we take Genesis pool 0 , reward : 0.4/per day
+ -  we take Genesis pool 0 , reward : 0.4/per day
  - how to calculate and call the setRewardsPerUnitTime function
  - so 0.4 per day the math will be 0.4/1440 = 0.0002777777777777778
  - 0.0002777777777777778 is normal value we have to convert it to wei